biorack/metatlas/docs/Add_Atlas_to_DB.md

-# Create atlas from CSV and deposit it to metatlas database
+# Create metatlas atlas from CSV and deposit into database

+## Purpose

+This documentation will describe how to convert a CSV containing metabolite information (for ISTD, QC, EMA analyses, etc.) into a metatlas MySQL database object that can be referenced by name or unique ID.

 ## Gather atlas CSV